How to improve your container utilization – tips from a supply chain expert

 - Allocating more time and resources for unloading.
 It usually takes one or two hours to unload a palletized shipment with a forklift.
 It will take three hours or longer for two lumpers to destuff.

 This is how smoothly floor loading works for one of our customers.
-Since switching to floor loading, they have been able to completely fill their containers.
-100%.
-Packed in like Tetra.
+Since switching to floor loading, they have been able to completely fill their containers to 100%.
 The destuff and pallet building instructions are electronically included with the shipment, so the operator builds each pallet according to the customer orders covered by the shipment.
 Their distribution center now works more like a cross dock.
 The container comes in, they build the order, then stage it for 24-48 hours while delivery appointments are confirmed.
 This customer has full control of their logistics services and are shipping faster and at less cost.

-The cost of shipping air is outrageously high currently - that will change.
-However, when freight costs return to something like normal, there will still be tremendous gains for shippers to be made by increasing shipping container utilization.
+The cost of shipping air is outrageously high, however when freight costs return to something normal, there will still be tremendous gains for shippers to be made by increasing shipping container utilization.
 Consider again the example of the company shipping 10,000 containers annually from China to the North America west coast.
 If freight rates return to, say, $1,500 that would still translate to over $4m annual saving.
 Whether now or later, it makes good financial sense to stop shipping air.